gfassero/HIERO/lexicon.md

 Root uniqueness does not restrict word choices within the same root.
 So the Hebrew words *'ur*, *'ury*, and *ma'or*, all derived from *'or*, are translated “light.”
 Similarly, *'orah* and *ya'yr*, also derived from *'or*, are translated “light[plant]” and “enlightener.”

+#### The Problem of Root Uniqueness
+Root uniqueness poses a unique problem that prevents HIERO from offering the best translation for every word.

+שֶׂה

 ### More about Root Coherence
 Root coherence means that each Hebrew root and all its derivatives are always represented by derivatives of a single English root.
 For example, all words derived from *'or*, the Hebrew word for “light,” have to be represented in English by words derived from “light.”
 Some of our options include “lighting,” “enlighten,” and “lit.”